lfost42/Data-Generator/README.md

 The data generators leverage the Underwriter, User, and Bank microservice.
 It requires structuring in the config.py file (located in the program directory) where methods can be set to run or not run and method values are also set.

-NOTE: The dockerfile is not optimized for containerization deployment.
-It was created to require a minimal repo folder sizes and should only be used for smoke tests.

 ![logo](diagram.png)

 ## Installation